12-Step Recovery Programs and Support Groups for Addiction

 - SMART recovery information is available at smartrecovery.org.

-- Local newspapers also carry listing for local support groups.
+- Local newspapers also feature local addiction support group listings.
 Meetings are often held in churches and community centers.

 AA and NA are free.
 The requirements are simple and straightforward.
-The only requirement to participate is a desire to stop using.
+The only requirement to participate is a desire to stop using drugs and alcohol.

 Find Meetings Near You

-No. There are other groups, such as SOS, Rational Recovery, and SMART Recovery, which are programs that are not based on the 12-step model.
+No. There are other groups, such as Secular Organizations for Sobriety, Rational Recovery, and SMART Recovery, which are programs that are not based on the 12-Step model.

 Do I have to be religious to participate?

 It is important to understand that “Higher Power” is left open to individual interpretation and does not need to align with anyone else’s beliefs.
-However, for those still uncomfortable with the spiritual aspect, other groups, such as SMART and Rational Recovery, have been established that do make this a requirement.
+However, for those still uncomfortable with the spiritual aspect, other groups—such as SMART and Rational Recovery—have been established.

 What is a sponsor?
 Do I have to have one?

-People who are seeking recovery often wonder about sponsors, as the term is often heard in the 12-step context.
+People who are seeking recovery sometimes wonder about sponsors, as the term is often heard in the 12-Step context.
 Essentially, a sponsor is someone who has been abstinent for some time and is willing and able to support another member as they begin to participate in the recovery process.
-It is an integral part of the 12-step model.
-You should take your time to decide who you want to ask to sponsor you, to ensure that you have the right sponsor.
+It is an integral part of the 12-Step model.
+You should take your time to decide who you want to ask to sponsor you in order to ensure that you choose the right sponsor.

-It is not mandatory that you pick a sponsor, but it is very difficult to work the 12-step model without having a sponsor.
-Not all recovery groups involve sponsors, such as SOS and the SMART model.
+It is not mandatory that you pick a sponsor, but it can be difficult to work the 12-Step model without having a sponsor or advocate on your side.
+Not all recovery groups involve sponsors—like SOS and the SMART model.

 Can people come with me to meetings?